reactjs/rfcs/text/0000-static-lifecycle-methods.md

 Begin by reaching out to prominent third-party library maintainers to make sure there are no use-cases we have failed to consider.

-Assuming we move forward with the proposal, release (at least one) minor 16.x update to add deprecation warnings for the legacy lifecycles and inform users to use the new static methods instead.
+Assuming we move forward with the proposal, release (at least one) minor 16.x update to add deprecation warnings for the legacy lifecycles and inform users to either rename with the `unsafe_` prefix or use the new static methods instead.
 We'll then cordinate with library authors to ensure they have enough time to migrate to the new API in advance of the major release that drops support for the legacy lifecycles.

+We will provide a codemod to rename the deprecated lifecycle hooks with the new `unsafe_` prefix.

-We will also provide codemods to assist with the migration, although given the nature of the change, codemods will be insufficient to handle all cases.
+We will also provide codemods to assist with the migration to static methods, although given the nature of the change, codemods will be insufficient to handle all cases.
 Manual verification will be required.

 # How we teach this